 4. Get your references together

 Collecting a strong handful of trade references will set you up for a great application.
 These references need to prove that you are reliable and that you consistently make payments on time.
-Choose references from the suppliers you already deal within your industry, the ones you have a relationship with, rather than utility bills or similar documents that you would typically expect for a personal credit check.
+Choose references from the suppliers you already deal with in your industry, rather than utility bills or similar documents that you would typically expect for a personal credit check.

 Improving your trade credit

-Kevin Robinson explained that the best way to maintain and improve this credit is to respect the relationships you have with your suppliers.
+Kevin Robinson of Home Fixed says that the best way to maintain and improve this credit is to respect the relationships you have with your suppliers.

 “The number one rule is to be sure you are paying accounts on time… literally on time, every time… or even early… It’s the only way to improve.
 As the business grows and your financial requirements increase, your creditors should see that you are spending more and paying more.
 For example, there is an account I currently have credit with; I paid it off five days into the month.
 They refreshed the credit and increased the amount I could use.”

-Kevin Robinson speaks highly of how vital a relationship with these suppliers is:
+Kevin speaks highly of how vital a relationship with these suppliers is:

 “Build relationships with your suppliers, look after them as much as they look after you.
 But also, be sure to speak to them about your credit facility – it won’t increase unless you ask.”